mixuala/adventures-in-AI/Lab: tensorflow playground.md

+**Prereqs**
 ```
-- diagram a perceptron
+- explore diagram of a perceptron, including: weights, bias, activation
--
+- show examples of how perceptrons can be connected together
 ```

 ## Classification Challenge: predict blue or orange dots found in a 2D space
 > “Pretty much anything that a normal person can do in <1 sec, we can now automate with AI.” –Andrew Ng